x-atlas-consortia/data-distillery-api/README.md

 Large or complex Cypher query strings can be stored in files in the _cypher_ directory and loaded using the **loadquerystring** function in the **util_query.py** script.

-Following is the excerpt from **neo4j_logic.py** that loads the large Cypher query string used for the _genes_ endpoint.
+The following example is from hs-ontology-api, showing how  **neo4j_logic.py** can load a large Cypher query string used for the _genes_ endpoint.
+Endpoint codde in data-distillery-api would be similar.
 ```
    from hs_ontology_api.cypher.util_query import loadquerystring